 Step 5.
 Attach Your Classic car’s battery to a fit-for-purpose Battery Conditioner

 Step 6.
-Leave Your Handbrake off and ‘in Gear’ (or in ‘P’ for Park).
-Check Your Tyres and Adjust the Pressures
+Leave Your Handbrake off and the car ‘in Gear’ (or in ‘P’ for Park).

-Leave your classic car either in ‘Park’ if it’s an automatic or in first gear with the handbrake off – this will help prevent your brakes seizing over time.
-If it makes you feel more comfortable, like if there is a slight incline for example, place wheel chocks in front and behind each tyre to prevent the classic car from rolling away.
+This will help prevent your brakes seizing over time.
+If it makes you feel more comfortable, like if there is a slight incline for example, place wheel chocks in front and behind each tyre to prevent the vehicle from rolling away.

 Step 7.
 Leave a Window Open Slightly for Internal Air Circulation

 Step 8.
-Put a Bung in the Exhaust Pipe(s) and Cover Air intakes, Cover with a Soft Indoor car cover
+Put a Bung in the Exhaust Pipe(s) and Cover Air intakes before you cover with a soft indoor car cover

 Step 9.
 Check Your Classic car Every 30 days Minimum

-Ideally (but not essential for short periods), you’ll go and check on the car monthly.
-During this check, you should:
+Whilst steps 1 to 8 will help you prepare your classic car for long term storage, ideally (but not essential for short periods of less than a month), you’ll want to go and check on the car.
+During this periodic check, you should:

 - Check the battery conditioner is happy.